g-mercuri/poc-gh-node/README.md

 # OpenAI Chat Backend

-This project is a Node.js backend application that makes a REST call to the OpenAI chat completion API using Azure OpenAI Service.
+This project is a Node.js script that makes a REST call to the OpenAI chat completion API using Azure OpenAI Service.

 ## Prerequisites